By Julia Powers.

 Farming for the Future: A Fresh Vision

 Round the Bend Farm (RTB), a Center for Restorative Community, is a picturesque 94-acre farm located in Dartmouth.
-A working farm, it is replete with fields brimming with vegetables, herbs, beehives, and animals peacefully grazing on pasture.
+A working farm that is replete with fields brimming with vegetables, herbs, beehives, and animals peacefully grazing on pasture.
 But, from its tiny houses to its inspirational guiding principles, RTB is a bit different from other local farms.

 As its most recent annual report details, RTB is dedicated to:

-• redirection personal and environment health, economy and social systems
+- redirection of personal and environmental health, economy, and social systems

 The genius of the RTB approach is modeling for the community, in concrete and achievable ways, how we can collectively affect social change through the choices we each make in our daily lives.